Harlem–125th Street station: History

 As with many NYCRR stations in New York City, the station became a Penn Central station once the NYC & Pennsylvania Railroads merged in 1968.
 The New Haven Line and its branches would be acquired by Penn Central a year later, thus making it a full Penn Central station.
-Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority.
+Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority (MTA).
 After the 138th Street in the Mott Haven section of the South Bronx was closed by Penn Central in 1972, 125th Street Station was the northernmost station to be shared by the Hudson and Harlem Lines.
-The station and the railroad were turned over to Conrail in 1976, and eventually became part of the Metropolitan Transportation Authority (MTA)'s Metro-North Railroad in 1983.
+The station and the railroad were turned over to Conrail in 1976, and eventually became part of the MTA's Metro-North Railroad in 1983.

 On April 14, 1986, Metro-North awarded a $500,000 contract to URS Inc. to design a renovation of the station.
 At the time, it was expected that the renovation would repair the station's leaky roof, install new windows, lighting, and doors, and replace its dilapidated platforms.
 URS was expected to issue a preliminary report on the condition of the wooden station structure and the steel viaduct, and on short- and long-term plans to rehabilitate the station.
 At the time, weekday ridership at the station was 420 on the Hudson Line, 500 on the Harlem Line, and 670 on the New Haven Line.

 A six-year-long renovation of the 1897 structure was completed in 1999 and cleared out a century's worth of neglect and deterioration.
 The entire Park Avenue viaduct was replaced piece-by-piece without disturbing Metro-North service for the duration of the renovation.
 This reconstruction included the removal of the Nick Tower just south of the station.
 The Nick Tower was a control tower mounted over the tracks spanning the entire right-of-way.
 The renovation is considered a replication, rather than renovation, of the original 1930s version of the station being that none of the original structure is visible to the public.

 Under the 2015–2019 MTA Capital Plan, the station, along with four other Metro-North Railroad stations, would receive enhancements as part of the Enhanced Station Initiative.
 Updates would include cellular service, Wi-Fi, USB charging stations, interactive service advisories, and maps.